KhephG1/KhephG1/README.md

 - 👋 Hi, I’m @KhephG1
 - 👀 I’m interested in c/c++ and rust
-- 🌱 I’m currently studying electrical engineering (and game programming on the side)
+- 🌱 I’m currently studying electrical engineering
-- 💞️ I’m looking to collaborate on game developement
+- 💞️ I’m looking to collaborate on game developement and embeded systems programming
 - 📫 How to reach me khephrengould@uvic.ca
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like to play chess.
-My favorite opening is the caro-kann
+- ⚡ Fun fact: I've heard of the Fourier transform and use it to save myself from doing pages and pages of calculus every day

 <!---
 KhephG1/KhephG1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.